ethereum/web3.py/docs/providers.rst

 - If you must connect to a node on a different computer, use WebSocket.
 - If your node does not support WebSocket, use HTTP.

-Most nodes have a way of "turning off" connection options.
-We recommend turning off all connection options that you are not using.
-This provides a safer setup: it reduces the number of ways that malicious hackers can try to steal your ether.

-Once you have decided how to connect, you specify the details using a Provider.
+Once you have decided how to connect, you'll select and configure the appropriate provider
-Providers are web3.py classes that are configured for the kind of connection you want.

-See:
+class:

 - :class:`~web3.providers.rpc.HTTPProvider`
 - :class:`~web3.providers.ipc.IPCProvider`
 - :class:`~web3.providers.async_rpc.AsyncHTTPProvider`
 - :class:`~web3.providers.persistent.AsyncIPCProvider` (Persistent Connection Provider)
 - :class:`~web3.providers.persistent.WebSocketProvider` (Persistent Connection Provider)
-- :class:`~web3.providers.legacy_websocket.LegacyWebSocketProvider` (Deprecated)

-Each provider above should link to the documentation on how to properly initialize the provider.
+Each provider above links to the documentation on how to properly initialize that provider.
 Once you have reviewed the relevant documentation for the provider of your choice, you are ready to :ref:`get started with web3.py<first_w3_use>`.